binhle23/US-China-Competition/README.md

-# US-China-Competition
+# US-China Tech Decoupling Increases Willingness to Share
+Personal Data in China
 by
 Yong Suk Lee,
 Benjamin Larsen,
 Jingxi Wu

-> This is a document with information and instruction for data reuse in the paper **Name of paper** submitted to the _PNAS Nexus_.
+> This is a document with information and instruction for data reuse in the paper **US-China Tech Decoupling Increases Willingness to Share
+Personal Data in China** submitted to the _PNAS Nexus_.

 ### Information of corresponding author: